tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start-advanced.md

 ## Deploy workflow

 Navigate to the client section of the cluster details.
-Use the button `Show connection info` to display all needed export statements for environment variables (Windows user: you can also use the [described flags](https://www.npmjs.com/package/zbctl#usage) `--address`, `--clientId` and `--clientSecret`).
+Use the button `Show connection info` to display all needed export statements for environment variables (Windows users: you can also use the [described flags](https://www.npmjs.com/package/zbctl#usage) `--address`, `--clientId` and `--clientSecret`).

 Test the connection by printing out the topology: